aavram93/Steam-Idle-Bot/[NodeJS] Steam Hour Idle/README.md

 3. Paste the Steam Guard Code into the "Account.js"
 4. Delete the sentryfile
 5. Start the Bot

+After Step 5 The Bot will create a new sentryfile for your Account

 ________
 # Bugs: